 Various projection methods are used to determine unlimited ultimate losses for each year.
 We adjust the estimated ultimate losses for claims which have pierced the retention.
 We then subtract limited paid losses from the net ultimate losses to estimate outstanding liabilities.
 The estimates are developed on a nominal basis and do not contain a provision for adverse experience.

 Development Patterns

 Our projection of future claim reporting and payment is based on NJSIG's historical experience.
-Using historical loss development experience provided by NJSIG, we select report to-report (RTR) development factors.
-In cases for which NJSIG's historical data is not sufficiently statistically credible, stable, or mature (i.e., E&O), we have supplemented NJSIG's experience with benchmark reporting and payment patterns.
+Using historical loss development experience provided by NJSIG, we select report (RTR) development factors.